h4ckyou/h4ckyou.github.io/posts/ctf/cyberlympics22/prequal/writeup.md

 So the vulnerability here is Format String Vuln

-And that happens because the binary uses `printf` to print out our input without specifying a format specifier
+And that happens because the binary uses `printf` to print out our input without using a format specifier

 With that we can leak address off the stack and also exploit the binary